• diagnosis of CVST is often difficult in the early stages; the temporal course and clinical symptoms are variable and often nonspecific

 Lumbar puncture

-• evacuation of ∼ 20-30 mL of cerebrospinal fluid (CSF) may alleviate pain or prevent loss of vision
+• drainage of ∼ 20-30 mL of cerebrospinal fluid (CSF) may alleviate pain or prevent vision loss

 • typical signs of venous thrombosis include increased opening pressure, proteinorhachia, and occasionally mild pleocytosis